About Modems¶

 Modems have traditionally been dedicated hardware devices in packet radio, and in the last 20 years some software modems have been written as computers have become flexible and fast!

-Moden modems come in many shapes and sizes.
-As long as the modem at each end of the link knows what they are sending and receiving, these are interchangable parts.
+Modern modems come in many shapes and sizes.
+As long as the modem at each end of the link knows what they are sending and receiving, these are interchangeable parts.
 Nothing stops you and a friend from experimenting with new modes in the UK, as long as you stay within given bandwidths and aren't intentionally obfuscating/encrypting data.

 The key choices of modem as I'm presenting are: